Powering Progress

 • Project: Expected to be a large investment to advance the local area growth.

-• Job Creation: Could create 200+ jobs during a two-year construction phase.
+• Job Creation: Could create 200+ jobs during up to a two-year construction phase.

 Overview

-The Bremer Battery Project will harness advanced battery storage technology to facilitate the seamless integration of renewable energy sources into the energy grid, ensuring a secure, reliable, lower cost, energy supply.
+The Bremer Battery will play a role in Queensland's commitment to a sustainable future by harnessing advanced battery storage technology to facilitate the seamless integration of renewable energy sources, stabilising the grid, and ensuring reliability and stability in energy supply.

-By maximising the utilisation of clean energy sources, the Bremer Battery will play a pivotal role in mitigating greenhouse gas emissions, creating efficient use of green energy and contributing to a cleaner and healthier environment for future generations.
+The battery will maximise the utilisation of all energy sources, including renewables, creating efficient use of energy and contributing to a cleaner and healthier environment for future generations.

 Benefits